Dav-11/pbtools_lkm/README.md

    ```
 > This part is highly architecture dependant see [here](https://stackoverflow.com/questions/1556142/sse-register-return-with-sse-disabled) for more details

+## Limitations
+The project is based (and is a fork of) [eerimoq/pbtools][pbtools] and shares its limitations:

+- Options, services (gRPC) and reserved fields are ignored.
+- Public imports are not implemented.

 ## Roadmap
-- [ ] Support for ebpf filter generation
+- [ ] Support for eBPF filter generation

 ## Special thanks to
 - [eerimoq/pbtools][pbtools] for the library I used for the port